Skip to content

 Our curriculum will:

-• ensure relevant content is embedded in long term memory
+• Ensure relevant content is embedded in long term memory

-• include what pupils actually remember from lessons
+• Include what pupils actually remember from lessons

-• avoid the overloading of the working memory
+• Avoid the overloading of the working memory

-• provide spaced repetition for ‘overlearning’
+• Provide spaced repetition for ‘overlearning’

-• have subjects taught discretely (links and common themes are planned for between subjects)
+• Have subjects taught discretely (links and common themes are planned for between subjects)

-• broaden horizons and open experiences to find out knowledge of life in different times and places
+• Broaden horizons and open experiences to find out knowledge of life in different times and places

-• ensure an experience to creative and artistic skills and knowledge
+• Ensure an experience to creative and artistic skills and knowledge

-• mean access to high quality experiences
+• Mean access to high quality experiences

-• provide our pupils with the access to the wider locality and beyond
+• Provide our pupils with the access to the wider locality and beyond

-• enable independent research (projects and our classes linked to countries)
+• Enable independent research (projects and our classes linked to countries)

 Leaders continually review curriculum provision for each subject to ensure knowledge is sequenced and progressive within subjects, but also across subjects, where meaningful and relevant.